Herbs and Nutrients to Boost Sperm Counts and Motility

 Mucuna pruriens seeds

 Indian researchers tested Mucuna pruriens seeds – also called velvet bean – with 60 men who had symptoms of infertility.

 The researchers found that M. pruriens treatment resulted in greater sperm counts and motility among those with low sperm counts, but the better motility was not found among those who had lower sperm motility (asthenozoospermia) before the treatment.

-As we reported a year ago, UCLA researchers found that eating 75 grams of walnuts a day for three months increases sperm count, motility and morphology.
+UCLA researchers found that eating 75 grams of walnuts a day for three months increases sperm count, motility and morphology.

 The researchers tested 117 healthy young men.
 They gave 59 of the men 75 grams of walnuts per day for twelve weeks and the other 58 did not eat walnuts or any other tree nut.